Note: You may wish to view the how-to video on this subject.

-It was a design choice from the start to store Hackolade data, not only in JSON format (so as to eat our own dog food...), but also in a non-proprietary text based form.
+It was a design choice from the start to store Hackolade data, not only in JSON format, but also in a non-proprietary text based form.
 This choice enables easy tracking, control, and versioning of model changes in Hackolade.

 3. Clone your repository into a local directory in which you'll be keeping your Hackolade models

 4. Use the combination of your Git client and Hackolade to manage the lifecycle of your models